apache/jackrabbit/contrib/jcr-commands/README.txt

 will allow you to add commons chain commands to jmeter in order to prepare custom test plans.

+IMPORTANT:
+Jmeter uses an older version of Commons-Collection.
+Remember to replace it with a 3.x version.

 Instructions:
 ------------------
 1 - Install Jmeter.